lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

     # Getting help from #beagle on IRC
     # You know who you are currently!

+    # Run by typing python3 Relay.py or after the command
+    # chmod a+x Relay.py, use ./Relay.py

     from pathlib import Path
     from time import sleep